jfroom/docker-compose-rails-selenium-example/README.md

 The insights I've covering here took me a while to grasp — so I'm sharing in case someone else finds it useful.

 New to Docker & Rails?
-Or the issues surrounding the topics above?
+Unfamiliar with the issues surrounding the topics above?
 Start with the links in [References](#references).

 # Getting started